 1. Set Your Budget

 You should always know how much you’re willing to shell out before making any purchase decision.
 The prices for estate jewelry pieces aren’t dramatically higher or lower than those of regular jewelry.
 An estate engagement ring should set you back many hundred dollars, or even a few thousand dollars, depending on what you want.
 How to buy the right one

 2. Choose a Style You Love

 When shopping for an estate ring, you should always go for your heart’s desires, as long as they fit inside of your budget.
 Before searching for your ring, you should take some time to imagine how your perfect ring will look.
-The gem, engravings, embellishments, and settings all matter, and you should consider them too.
+How to buy the right one The gem, engravings, embellishments, and settings all matter, and you should consider them too.
 Once you understand what you want from your ring, you can always shop happily, knowing that you won’t make unreasonable decisions.

 3. Choose a Good Jeweler

 You have some options when it comes to the buying destination.
 Many jewelry stores specialize in antique pieces, and you can also dig online.

 Shopping in person allows you to see the ring and try it before buying; online shopping doesn’t allow that pre-purchase flexibility.

 Whether you shop online or locally, you should get a professional to appraise the ring.
 A layperson will have a hard time determining the quality and finish of the ring, so you need an expert to look at your jewelry under magnification and give you an official appraisal of its value.
 How to buy the right one An appraiser can also determine if the ring is as old as the seller claims and if it’s still in pristine condition.
 If you decide to insure your ring, you will need official appraisal documents, making this a crucial step.